mia-jinns/jinns/README.md

 **jinns** specific points:

-- **Jinns uses JAX** - It is directed to JAX users: forward and backward autodiff, vmapping, jitting and more!
+- **jinns uses JAX** - It is directed to JAX users: forward and backward autodiff, vmapping, jitting and more!
 No reinventing the wheel: it relies on the JAX ecosystem whenever possible, such as [equinox](https://github.com/patrick-kidger/equinox/) for neural networks or [optax](https://optax.readthedocs.io/) for optimization.

-- **Jinns is highly modular** - It gives users maximum control for defining their problems, and extending the package.
+- **jinns is highly modular** - It gives users maximum control for defining their problems, and extending the package.
 The maths and computations are visible and not hidden behind layers of code!

-- **Jinns is efficient** - It compares favorably to other existing Python package for PINNs on the [PINNacle benchmarks](https://github.com/i207M/PINNacle/), as demonstrated in the table below.
+- **jinns is efficient** - It compares favorably to other existing Python package for PINNs on the [PINNacle benchmarks](https://github.com/i207M/PINNacle/), as demonstrated in the table below.
 For more details on the benchmarks, checkout the [PINN multi-library benchmark](https://gitlab.com/mia_jinns/pinn-multi-library-benchmark)

 - Implemented PINN architectures
     - Vanilla Multi-Layer Perceptron popular accross the PINNs litterature.